adrianmrit/quickie/README.md

 The recommended way to install `quickie` is via `pipx`.

-With `pipx` you can install `quickie` in an isolated environment, without polluting your global Python environment.
+With `pipx` you can add the `qck` command and the package in an isolated environment, without polluting your global Python environment.

 See the [pipx installation instructions](https://pipx.pypa.io/stable/installation/)